Laugharne/solana_token_extensions/markdown/token_metadata.md

 const decimals = 2;

 const ixInitializeMint = createInitializeMintInstruction(
-	pkMint.publicKey,             // Mint account to initialize
+	kpMint.publicKey,             // Mint account to initialize
-	decimals,                     // Number of decimal places for the token (2 in this case) pkPayer.publicKey,            // Mint authority: who can mint new tokens null,                         // Freeze authority: no freeze authority is assigned TOKEN_2022_PROGRAM_ID         // Token 2022 Program to enable extensions );
+	decimals,                     // Number of decimal places for the token (2 in this case) kpPayer.publicKey,            // Mint authority: who can mint new tokens null,                         // Freeze authority: no freeze authority is assigned TOKEN_2022_PROGRAM_ID         // Token 2022 Program to enable extensions );